chipsalliance/Caliptra/SECURITY.md

 - Members of the PSIRT mailing list
 - The reporter
-- Others, as proposed and ratified by the Caliptra Security Subcommittee.
+- Others, as proposed and ratified by the Caliptra PSIRT.
 In the general case, this will include:
   - The code owner responsible for the fix.
   - The Caliptra release owners for the relevant releases affected by this vulnerability.